Civil rights activists plan to protest AG Sessions’ LI visit

 On Wednesday, Gov. Andrew M. Cuomo announced that 25 State Police troopers will join Suffolk County police and the FBI in the anti-gang effort, with the state also contributing aircraft and expertise in intelligence and electronic surveillance.

-Sessions’ record of relations with minorities was criticized by those who opposed his nomination as attorney general.

-During his U.S. Senate confirmation hearing, Sen. Elizabeth Warren (D-Mass.) highlighted a March 1986 letter written by Coretta Scott King, the widow of the Rev. Martin Luther King Jr., in which she opposed Sessions’ confirmation as a federal judge, alleging that he had used his power when he was U.S. attorney to intimidate black voters.

-Butts, who plans to join Friday’s protest, said he sees parallels between those fights and current issues affecting immigrants.
+Butts, who plans to join Friday’s protest, said he sees parallels between civil rights struggles of the past and current issues affecting immigrants.

 “We abhor the violence committed against people here on Long Island,” Butts said, “but how can Sessions speak to make it clear that we are trying to stop that violence and not paint an ugly picture of all immigrants here on Long Island?”

-The advocacy group Make The Road New York, an immigrant rights organization that has an office in Brentwood, issued a joint statement Thursday, signed by 20 advocacy groups, criticizing Sessions’ involvement.
+Make The Road New York, an immigrant rights organization that has an office in Brentwood, on Thursday issued a joint statement by 20 advocacy groups, criticizing Sessions’ involvement.

-Their comments hearkened back to the 2008 murder of Marcelo Lucero, an Ecuadorean immigrant killed in a hate crime incident in Patchogue after an intense local debate on illegal immigration, to say that divisive rhetoric is not helpful.
+Their comments against anti-immigrant rhetoric hearkened back to the 2008 murder of Marcelo Lucero, an Ecuadorean immigrant killed in a hate crime in Patchogue, following local tensions over illegal immigration.

 “What we do not need is a divisive figure like Jeff Sessions coming up from Washington to try to turn our tragedy into one of his polarizing political talking points,” the group’s statement said.
 “Suffolk County residents have lived through what happens when divisive politicians try to scapegoat immigrants and turn us against each other.
 We have the scars to prove it, and we refuse to return to that chapter of our history.”